 How can I increase my lubrication during perimenopause?

-People can do the following to increase vaginal lubrication:
+People can help increase vaginal lubrication by:

-- use water-based lubricants before sex
+- applying water-based lubricants before sex

 - using vaginal moisturizers that are suitable for internal use